-A simple scheme has been implemented into RTTOV-SCATT to improve the representation of polarized scattering.
-Optical properties (in the hydrotables files) are not normally polarised, and hence are given per discrete frequency, not per channel.
-To approximate the effect of preferentially oriented ice hydrometeors in creating polarisation differences (between V and H channels) from conical scanning microwave radiometers, the extinction of frozen particles (snow, graupel, and cloud ice, in the default microphysical setup) is increased in horizontally polarised channels and decreased in vertically polarised channels by the factor α .
+Two approximate schemes are available in RTTOV-SCATT to improve the representation of polarized scattering.
+Hydrometeor optical properties (in the hydrotables files) are not normally polarised, and hence are given per discrete frequency, not per channel.
+To approximate the effect of preferentially oriented ice hydrometeors in creating polarisation effects, the optical properties can be varied as a function of channel polarisation and (in the case of the newer scheme) zenith angle too.

+The default and earlier polarisation scheme (Barlakas et al., 2021) is fully empirical and is active when opts_scatt%pol_mode == pol_mode_empirical (numerical value 1, defined in rttov_const).
+It models the differences in extinction between V and H channels in conical scanning microwave radiometers.
+In this scheme, the extinction of frozen particles (snow, graupel, and cloud ice, in the default microphysical setup) is increased in horizontally polarised channels and decreased in vertically polarised channels by the factor α .
 This is set by opts_scatt%ice_polarisation, which gives the polarisation ratio $(1 + \alpha)/(1 - \alpha)$.
-The value is applied globally and the default value of 1.40 ($\alpha = 0.166667$) has been tuned to give the best fit to observations from GMI (Barlakas et al., 2020).
-This can be turned off with opts_scatt%ice_polarisation=-1.
+The value is applied globally and the default value of 1.40 ($\alpha = 0.166667$) has been tuned to give the best fit to observations from GMI (Barlakas et al., 2021).